- Author: Scott Reilly

 Q. I don’t see the shortcode builder; where is it?

-A. The shortcode builder/wizard is available in the admin when writing or editing a page or post.
-On the edit/create page, it’ll be a sidebar widget (in this context, also known as a metabox) labeled “Get User Custom Field Values – Shortcode”.
+For the classic editor, the shortcode builder/wizard is available in the admin when writing or editing a page or post.
+On the edit/create page, it’ll be a sidebar widget (in this context, also known as a metabox) labeled “Get Custom Field Values – Shortcode”.
 If you don’t see it there (which may be the case since it is hidden by default), find the “Screen Options” link near the upper righthand corner of the page.
 Clicking it slides down a panel of options.
 In the “Show on screen” section, check the checkbox labeled “Get Custom Field Values – Shortcode”.
 This must be done separately for posts and for pages if you want the shortcode builder enabled for both sections.

 Q. Can I move the shortcode builder box because it is way down at the bottom of the right sidebar when I create/edit posts?